 11 of 12

 Hot spots are a type of skin infection that becomes moist, hot to the touch and itchy-painful.
 They may begin from any skin injury--a scratch or bug bite or sting, for instance, could introduce bacteria and from there the infection grows.
 Severe cases require veterinary help.
 But some home care and first aid can relieve the discomfort.
-Find out what you can do in this article about hot spots.

 12 of 12